 To make sure this medicine is safe for you, tell your doctor if you have:

 a penicillin allergy;

 if you are vomiting or having diarrhea.

-It is not known whether amlodipine, hydrochlorothiazide, or olmesartan pass into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking this medication.
+It is not known whether amlodipine, hydrochlorothiazide, and olmesartan passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are Tribenzor.